SummersRemote/xmlToJSON/README.md

 Node Usage
 ----------
-While this library does not officialy support use in the NodeJS environment; several users have reported good results by requiring the xmldom package.
+While this library does not officialy support use in the NodeJS environment; several users have reported good results by including the xmldom package.

 User [sethb0](https://github.com/sethb0) has suggested the following workaround example.